saphirepankaj/jexec-build/README.md

 # [JExec Build](https://github.com/saphirepankaj/jexec-build)

-A tool to secure your Java program.
+JExec Build is a powerful tool to protect your Java program.

+You can protect your java program and prevent decompilation of java classes and jar files.

+* Supports Java 6 or above!
+* Simple to use!
+* No dependencies!
+* Lightweight!

-## Quick start
+### Quick start

 * [Download the latest zip file](https://github.com/saphirepankaj/jexec-build).
     * Windows Host